Ricardo Semler: Semco 1980–1990

-Semler went to work for his father's company, originally called Semler & Company, then a mixer and agitator supplier in São Paulo.
+Semler went to work for his father's company, originally called Semler & Company, then as a mixer and agitator supplier in São Paulo.
 Semler clashed with his father, Antonio Semler, who supported a traditional autocratic style of management whereas young Semler favoured a decentralised, participatory style.
 Furthermore, Ricardo favoured diversification away from the struggling shipbuilding industry, which his father opposed.

 After heated clashes, the son threatened to leave the company.
 Rather than see this happen, Antonio Semler resigned as CEO and vested majority ownership in his son in 1980 when Ricardo was 21 years old.
 On his first day as CEO, Ricardo Semler fired sixty percent of all top managers.
-He began work on a diversification program to rescue the company.
+He began to work on a diversification program to rescue the company.
 Semler experienced health issues, culminating in a fainting spell at a pump factory (Baldwinsville, New York) when he was 25.
 After seeing a doctor at the Lahey Clinic (Boston), he was diagnosed with an advanced case of stress.
 This inspired him to want a greater work-life balance for himself and his employees.

 Attempts to introduce a matrix organisational structure in 1986 failed to achieve desired improvements.

 In the late 1980s, three engineers at Semco proposed setting up a Nucleus of Technological Innovation (NTI) to develop new businesses and product lines which Semler endorsed.
 At the end of the first six months, NTI had identified 18 such opportunities.
 Following the success of this initiative, satellite units were encouraged throughout Semco.
 By the late 1980s, these satellite units accounted for two-thirds of its new products and two-thirds of its employees.

 An assessment of Semler's business philosophy through phenomenological analysis (within the radical change of Semco's management style), led Bombała to conclude that it was an "...excellent exemplification of good leadership."
 Eleanor Glor notes that the only accounts about the change in management style come from Ricardo Semler himself, rather than from the affected workers.